puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, Microsoft Edge lets the user control whether it's the default browser and whether to show user notifications when it isn't.

 Note for Windows administrators: This policy only works for PCs running Windows 7.
 For later versions of Windows, you have to deploy a "default application associations" file that makes Microsoft Edge the handler for the https and http protocols (and, optionally, the ftp protocol and file formats such as .html, .htm, .pdf, .svg, .webp).
-See https://docs.microsoft.com//Placeholder02 for more information.

   ### Supported features:
   - Can be mandatory: Yes